tobiasbriones/blog/swe/cs/fp/domain/design/removing-record-redundancy-with-sum-and-refinement-types/index.md

    |                                      ^^
 ```

+Storing repeated values at runtime is also a
+[Physical Redundancy](#physical-redundancy).
+Hence, we have a tight relation
+between the product types we design and the physical data that occupies the
+hardware.

 The Haskell compiler is a great ally when spotting "code smells" that are just
 bypassed in ordinary languages.
 Of course, it all comes from mathematics instead
 of made-up C++ or JS tricks; hence it's so good.